jina-ai/jina/docs/concepts/executor/add-endpoints.md

 If a class has no `@requests` decorator, the request simply passes through without any processing.

 ## Arguments
+All Executor methods decorated by `@requests` need to follow the signature below to be usable as a microservice to be orchestrated either using {class}`~jina.Flow` or {class}`~jina.Deployment`.
+Some arguments are only relevant when an Executor is part of the Flow like `docs_matrix` and `docs_map` and are explained in the {ref}`Executor in Flow section<executor-in-flow>`.

+The `async` definition is optional.

+The full endpoint signature is the following:
 ```python
 from typing import Dict, Union, List, Optional
 from jina import Executor, requests, DocumentArray